richafnu/Viva/Viva/glint/setup/questions-setup.md

 ## Edit Display Logic

 >[!TIP]
-> Wait to add display logic until after you've arranged your sections and items in the order you want.
+> Wait to add display logic until after your sections and items are in the order you want.

 1. In the Display Logic window, set the **Overall logic for conditions** and **Conditions** or **Subconditions**.
 1. Select **+ Add new condition** to add more.